MENTIONED IN THIS POST:

 If your own collection is somewhere in-between a casual drinker and a serious investor, an online wine marketplace will offer the most options.
 With Vinfolio’s marketplace, you can set the price or starting bid for your wine, and there’s a 15 percent fee for this service.
-However, you can also opt for no-fee in-store credit.
-This is an excellent option for collectors who want to replace the bottles they already own with something new of equal value.

 Knowing how to sell your wine isn’t complicated once you consider your needs.
 The key to any successful wine sale is to focus on what’s important to you, whether that’s replacing older bottles with new ones or making the most money back on your investment.